Chakwera pushes for implementation of energy projects amid power outage across Malawi

 As many areas across Malawi are experiencing power outage, President Lazarus Chakwera this morning met technocrats and relevant stakeholders to tackle red tape and administrative obstacles that have delayed the implementation of three electricity projects.

-Malawi has a generation capacity of about 362 megawatts (MW), of which 351 MW is hydropower and 11 MW is from diesel engines.
+Malawi has a generation capacity of about 441 megawatts (MW) at 11 power stations, aaccording to EGENCO.
 However, yesterday, some machines at two hydropower stations were shut down due to floods.
 Another power station, Kapichira, suffered extensive damage.
 Most areas in the country have had no power since yesterday as a result.

 This morning, Chakwera worked from the Presidential Delivery Unit stationed in at Capital Hill to push for implementation of Mpatamanga 350 MW Hydro-Power Project, Mozambique-Malawi Interconnector Project and the Malawi Electrification Access Project which have been delayed.